Table of Contents

 - Search bar recommendations

 Why are Favicons Important?

 Creating a favicon is a small but important step to setting up a business website.
 It adds legitimacy to your site and helps boost your online branding as well as trust from potential consumers.

 They are an immediate visual marker for the website which enables easy and quick identification for web users as well as unifies all of the various browser components into a well-branded browsing experience.

 Favicons are not directly responsible for your Search Engine Optimization, however, they are indirectly responsible and are an important tool for improving your ranking on search engines.
 Below are some examples of how having a favicon can help your SEO:

-Having a user friendly website indirectly improves your search engine rankings.
+Having a user-friendly website indirectly improves your search engine rankings.
 Having a favicon visible on your browser tabs, bookmarks, history archives and so on helps your users save time by allowing them to identify and browse your website without difficulties, therefore increasing the likelihood of user interaction with your website.
-This will improve time spent and interactions with your website meaning that more eyes will be on your website for longer, therefore improving your SEO.

 A favicon is a visual representation of your website and business, so users will identify with your brand based on the favicon you use.
 SEO is all about branding and marketing and the more visible your website is, the more users are likely to click on your website and remember who you are.